razvanabagiu89/Medical_Policy_dApp/app/README.md

 ```

 This command will generate `localhost.key` (private key) and `localhost.crt` (certificate) files.
 When running the command, you will be prompted to enter some information for the certificate.
 You can just hit Enter to leave them as default for testing.

-Remember, self-signed certificate will cause browser warnings because it's not signed by any of the trusted certificate authorities included with your browser.
-For a production application, you must use a certificate signed by a trusted certificate authority.